r-three/t-few/README.md

 # T-Few

-This repository contains the official code for the paper: "[Few-Shot Parameter-Efficient Fine-Tuning Outperforms In-Context Learning](https://arxiv.org/abs/2205.05638)".
+This repository contains the official code for the paper: "[Few-Shot Parameter-Efficient Fine-Tuning is Better and Cheaper than In-Context Learning](https://arxiv.org/abs/2205.05638)".

 This method outperforms in-context learning with GPT-3 and achieves state-of-the-art on "[RAFT](https://huggingface.co/spaces/ought/raft-leaderboard)".